DanDevel/CHAINLINK_extension/README.md

 Hi,

-My project is a google chrome extension good for traders.
+My project is a google chrome extension good for traders. (theres a video detailing the project inside the .rar file.)

 You can use the eth price from the chainlink contract to use as a trustable price.